yourbase/yb/README.md

 A build tool that makes working on projects much more delightful.
 Stop worrying about dependencies and keep your CI build process in-sync with your local development process.

+It is kind of like docker, but with composable build-packs, configurable with YAML and that can be used in CIs or in remote builds.

 The primary features of the YB tooling are:

 * *Consistent local and CI tooling* How a project is built as part of the CI/CD process should not be any different than how it is built on a developer's machine.
 Keeping tooling in-sync means predictable results and a better developer experience for everyone.
+(Although local builds are not fully isolated yet)

 * *Accelerated on-boarding* Many projects have long sets of instructions that are required for a developer to get started.
 With YB, the experience is as